-Before learning about the “three categories of choice”, I didn’t grasp the reality that the choices I made each and every day could fit neatly into three basic categories that required a “yes” or “no” response from me (whether I realized I was choosing or not).
-When I did finally grasp that I was making “yes” or “no” responses to the three categories of choice at all times, I then knew more precisely which emotions I needed to take better responsibility for.
+Before learning about the “three categories of choice,” I didn’t grasp the reality that the choices I made every day could fit neatly into three basic categories that required a “yes” or “no” response from me (whether I realized I was choosing or not).
+When I did finally grasp that I was making “yes” or “no” responses to the three categories of choice at all times, I then knew more precisely which emotions I needed to manage.
 Taking better (more precise) responsibility for my emotional challenges was a huge stabilizing factor for me.

-Perhaps you are thinking this concept seems a little too basic or strange to be real, but I’m confident you’ll begin to understand as you continue to read through the article… There really is no way around these three categories of choice.
-It can be frustrating to learn how this works, but also very helpful/empowering in your effort to heal from BPD, and therefore absolutely worth the effort required to figure it out!
+Perhaps you think this concept seems a little too basic or strange to be real, but I’m confident you’ll begin to understand as you continue to read through the article… There is no way around these three categories of choice.
+It can be frustrating to learn how this works, but also very helpful/empowering in your effort to heal from BPD, and therefore absolutely worth the energy required to figure it out!

 The “three categories of choice” are as follows…

 2. Accept the situation as it is (yes or no?)